-Constructive Dividends on Pre-Funded Warrants
+Constructive Dividends on Pre-Funded Warrants and Common Stock Purchase Warrants

-Under Section 305 of the Code, an adjustment to (or failure to adjust) the number of shares that will be issued on the exercise of the prefunded warrants, or an adjustment to (or failure to adjust) the exercise price of the pre-funded warrants, may be treated as a constructive distribution to a U.S. holder of the pre-funded warrants if, and to the extent that, such adjustment (or failure to adjust) has the effect of increasing such U.S. holder's proportionate interest in our assets or earnings and profits as determined under U.S. federal income tax principles, depending on the circumstances of such adjustment (for example, if such adjustment is to compensate for a distribution of cash or other property to our shareholders).
+Under Section 305 of the Code, an adjustment to (or failure to adjust) the number of shares that will be issued on the exercise of the pre-funded warrants or common stock purchase warrants, or an adjustment to (or failure to adjust) the exercise price of the pre-funded warrants or common stock purchase warrants, may be treated as a constructive distribution to a U.S. holder of the pre-funded warrants if, and to the extent that, such adjustment (or failure to adjust) has the effect of increasing such U.S. holder's proportionate interest in our assets or earnings and profits as determined under U.S. federal income tax principles, depending on the circumstances of such adjustment (for example, if such adjustment is to compensate for a distribution of cash or other property to our shareholders).
 U.S. holders should consult their tax advisors as to (i) whether a constructive dividend deemed paid to a non-corporate U.S. holder would be eligible for the preferential rates of U.S. federal income tax applicable in respect of certain dividends received, (ii) whether corporate holders would be entitled to claim the dividends received deduction with respect to any such constructive dividends, and (iii) the general treatment of constructive distributions under their particular circumstances.
-Because a constructive dividend deemed received by a U.S. holder would not give rise to any cash from which any applicable withholding could be satisfied, if backup withholding is paid on behalf of a U.S. holder (because such U.S. holder failed to establish an exemption from backup withholding), such backup withholding may be set off against payments on the pre-funded warrants or Shares, or offset against other assets of such U.S. holder.
-Generally, a U.S. holder's adjusted tax basis in pre-funded warrant should be increased to the extent any such constructive distribution is treated as a dividend.
+Because a constructive dividend deemed received by a U.S. holder would not give rise to any cash from which any applicable withholding could be satisfied, if backup withholding is paid on behalf of a U.S. holder (because such U.S. holder failed to establish an exemption from backup withholding), such backup withholding may be set off against payments on the pre-funded warrants or common stock purchase warrants or Shares, or offset against other assets of such U.S. holder.
+Generally, a U.S. holder's adjusted tax basis in pre-funded warrant or common stock purchase warrants should be increased to the extent any such constructive distribution is treated as a dividend.
 U.S. holders should consult their tax advisors on the impact a constructive distribution may have on their holding period in the securities.